Covered house

 • Identifying Information: Often traffickers control victims by taking their personal identification away.
 Our case manager will help survivors attain a birth certificate, Social Security card, ID card/Driver’s License, and sign up for the Address Confidentiality Program.

 • Name Changes: If needed, survivors may need to change their names for safety purposes.
-Survivors may also choose to elect to change their names for a new start.
 Our case managers will help them navigate this process.

 • Medical Specialist, Dentist & Optometrist: Case managers will work with each survivor to set up appointments with a Dentist, Optometrist, Gynecologist, and other medical Specialists (as needed).

-• Counseling: Counselors will work with each survivor to help them process traumatic memories through EMDR therapy.
+• Counseling: Licensed clinical counselors will work with each survivor to help them process traumatic memories through EMDR therapy.
 EMDR (Eye Movement Desensitization and Reprocessing) focuses directly on the traumatic memory while incorporating the use of eye movements, allowing survivors to heal from their symptoms and emotional distress.

-• Financial Planning: Survivors will complete financial literacy training with case managers to work on budget planning, filing taxes, opening a bank account, opening a credit card, understanding their credit score, and more.
+• Financial Planning: Survivors will complete financial literacy training with case managers to work on budget planning, opening a bank account, understanding their credit score, and more.

-• Rental Planning: Survivors will work with case managers to apply for Section 8 and prepare to move into a home of their own.
+• Rental Planning: Survivors will work with case managers to find and apply for affordable housing and prepare to move into a home of their own.
 Survivors will undergo training on rental agreements, rental insurance, and learning the importance of paying their rent on time.

 • Career Planning & Assessment: Case managers will help each survivor develop their future plan for a career based on their interests and skills.